tsalikg/jukebox/README.md

   * Use buttons to control the Jukebox (play song, stop song, next song and previous song)
   * Use a sound sensor as an input to control led lights and make them light on the sound rhythm
   * Construct a nice looking Jukebox!
-Our team is from kids of elementary schools of Kozani, Greece:
+Our team "JukeBoxers" is from kids of elementary schools of Kozani, Greece:
 ~ Iordanidis Simeon from 7th Elementary School of Kozani, ~ Iordanidis Anestis from 7th Elementary School of Kozani, ~ Karagoula Maria from 1st Elementary School of Kozani,